aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/050-Validate-Ping/Testing-part1.md

 ## Testing using ping and other command line tools

-Connect to the first instance `instance-10-1-4-first` you created in vpc-10-1 using Systems Manager.
+Connect to the first instance *instance-10-1-4-first* you created in vpc-10-1 using Systems Manager:

 * Go to `AWS Systems Manager` in the AWS console